The Common Spinal Surgeries After a Car Accident

 When dealing with head injuries and brain trauma, you can expect to deal with the consequences for a substantial amount of time or even the rest of your life.

-You may require assistance learning how to care for yourself again, regain motor function, return to work, and otherwise complete daily living tasks.
+Aside from the increased rick of suffering from memory loss and depression, you could require assistance learning how to care for yourself again, regain motor function, return to work, and otherwise complete daily living tasks.
 Other people dealing with traumatic brain injuries and concussions may require around-the-clock medical care.

 It is important to consider the lasting impact of a traumatic brain injury when calculating the value of your claim.
 This way, your lawyer will be able to fight for maximum restitution for your damages.